-If you’re attempting to attain a folksy charm, it’s fine to wear an earthtone tie with a heavily patterned shirt.
-If you’re trying to fit in at the top shelf, better to stick to power colors and staid patterns that turn your basic robin’s egg chambray shirt into a dominant field made to highlight your tie, rather than drawing focus to your shirt.
+If you’re attempting to attain a folksy charm, it’s fine to wear an earth tone tie with a heavily patterned shirt.
+Or, if you’re trying to fit in at the top shelf, better to stick to power colors and staid patterns that turn your basic robin’s egg chambray shirt into a dominant field made to highlight your tie, rather than drawing focus to your shirt.

-If you’re really cocky, get a set of flashy buttons that help set off your tie by flashing a little chrome at your throat.
+Now, if you’re really cocky, get a set of flashy buttons that help set off your tie by flashing a little chrome at your throat.
 Done badly, it’s gaudy.
 Done right, it’s sartorial supremacy.

 Choosing to remove your tie when wearing a button-down collar is a dangerous proposition.
 Since these shirts are softer and generally made for mobility and movement, they tend to bunch and rumple the second you don’t keep them bound and gagged.
 For casual drinks, it’s fine to lose the tie.
 If you’re intentionally wearing this type of shirt sans ligature, adding in a vest and pocket square show that you’re opting to dress down, but are one Windsor knot away from being a force of nature.